-If you are in the main section of the Scheme, you can pay extra contributions to buy up to £7,579 of annual pension.
+If you are in the main section of the Scheme, you can pay extra contributions to buy up to £8,903 of annual pension.
 Any extra pension you buy is added to your LGPS pension.
 You can pay for this extra pension by regular contributions from your pay or by paying a lump sum.

-In-house additional voluntary contributions (AVCs)
+In-house additional voluntary contributions

 Additional voluntary contributions (AVCs) allow you to pay more to build up extra savings for your retirement.
 In-house AVCs are invested separately in funds managed by Havering Council's in-house AVC provider, Prudential.
+You would benefit from tax relief on the AVC contributions that you pay.